 Stay Organized

 When working through LCM problems, keep your work organized and clearly labeled.
-This will help you avoid mistakes and make it easier to review your work later.
+But this will help you avoid mistakes and make it easier to review your work later.
 Use a systematic approach and write down each step of your calculations.

 FAQ